danielcbit/apcctrl/doc/manual/manual.rst

     since the difference in the time when the logout warning is given and shutdown occurs for the other types is very short (KES).

-        *disable* prevents apcupsd from creating the nologin file.
+        *disable* prevents apcctrl from creating the nologin file.
 Consequently, any user can login during a power failure condition.
 Also, the ANNOY feature is disabled so users will not be warned to logoff the system.

-        *timeout* specifies that apcupsd should prohibit logins after the UPS is on batteries for 90% of the time specified on the ``TIMEOUT`` configuration directive.
+        *timeout* specifies that apcctrl should prohibit logins after the UPS is on batteries for 90% of the time specified on the ``TIMEOUT`` configuration directive.
 Note!
 Normally you don't want to specify a TIMEOUT value, so this option is probably not too useful (KES).

-        *percent* specifies that apcupsd should prohibit logins when the remaining battery charge percentage reaches 110% or less than the value specified on the ``BATTERYLEVEL`` configuration directive.
-Thus if the ``BATTERYLEVEL`` is specified as 15, apcupsd will prohibit logins when the battery charge drops below 16% (15% X 110% = 16%).
+        *percent* specifies that apcctrl should prohibit logins when the remaining battery charge percentage reaches 110% or less than the value specified on the ``BATTERYLEVEL`` configuration directive.
+Thus if the ``BATTERYLEVEL`` is specified as 15, apcctrl will prohibit logins when the battery charge drops below 16% (15% X 110% = 16%).

-        *minutes* specifies that apcupsd should prohibit logins when the remaining runtime in minutes reaches 110% or less than the value specified on the ``MINUTES`` configuration directive.
-Thus if ``MINUTES`` is set to 3, apcupsd will prohibit logins when the remaining runtime is less than 3 minutes (3 X 110% = 3).
+        *minutes* specifies that apcctrl should prohibit logins when the remaining runtime in minutes reaches 110% or less than the value specified on the ``MINUTES`` configuration directive.
+Thus if ``MINUTES`` is set to 3, apcctrl will prohibit logins when the remaining runtime is less than 3 minutes (3 X 110% = 3).

-        *always* causes apcupsd to immediately prohibit logins when a power failure occurs.
+        *always* causes apcctrl to immediately prohibit logins when a power failure occurs.
 This will also enable the ANNOY feature.

 **NOLOGINDIR** *path to nologin dir*
-    This directive configures the directory into which apcupsd will write the nologin file, as described above for the ``NOLOGON`` directive.
+    This directive configures the directory into which apcctrl will write the nologin file, as described above for the ``NOLOGON`` directive.